 - Admission into the graduate program is competitive.

 - All prospective students should contact a faculty member within the department to discuss research interests and graduate student opportunities prior to submitting an application.
+Only after you have made contact with a member of the faculty do we recommend sending your formal graduate application to the university.
+Applications received from prospective students who have not made contact with a member of the faculty are rarely successful.
+In your application, it is helpful to indicate the faculty member who has agreed to sponsor you.
 This step is strongly suggested to increase the probability of admission into the program and to ensure that faculty expertise matches that of prospective students.

 Faculty tend to be associated principally with one emphasis (Ecology and Natural Resources or Cell and Molecular Biology), but it may sometimes be appropriate for a faculty member to advise a student in either emphasis.
 Graduate students will develop an individualized program of study with their faculty advisor the first semester enrolled in the program, where permission can be granted to include carefully selected courses within and outside of the principal emphasis.